 Bhatia, which means “Tibetan people.”
 Regardless of all these names, the Bhutanese know their home as Drukyul—Land of the Thunder Dragon.
 And they refer to themselves as Drukpas.
 Druk in Bhutanese literature means ‘dragon’ and thus, the Bhutanese identify themselves with the dragon symbol; it is proudly featured on the national flag and also on various denominations of currency.

 Little is known about the ancient history of Bhutan.
-The recent archaeological evidences suggest that the country was first inhabited during the Neolithic Period between 1,500 and
+The recent archaeological evidence suggests that the country was first inhabited during the Neolithic Period between 1,500 and

 Later in the thirteenth century, the Drukpa Kagyu lineage of Buddhism was introduced to the country by a Tibetan saint, Phajo Drukgom Zhigpo.
-Phajo’s visit was particularly significant in the introduction of the Drukpa Kagyued religion.
-The Drukpa Kagyued religion further gained a strong hold with the visit of Zhabdrung Ngawang Namgyal to Bhutan in 1616 A.D.
+Phajo’s visit was particularly significant in the introduction of the Drukpa Kagyu religion.
+The Drukpa Kagyu religion further gained a stronghold with the visit of Zhabdrung Ngawang Namgyal to Bhutan in 1616 A.D.
 After the successful completion of the process of the unification, he declared Drukpa Kagyu Buddhism as the official state religion.

 was crowned in 1952.
-The third king opened the door way to the modern developments.
+The third king opened the doorway to modern developments.